Dreams

 1. Introduction

 The study of dreams is an area of both academic and esoteric research, with the former involving scientists, philosophers, psychologists and psychiatrists around the world, many of whom work off the findings of Sigmund Freud during the early 1900s.
-A recent book by brain surgeon Rahul Jandial brings all of this together, though with an innovative focus drawn from the anecdotal and empirical evidence to attempt to link them up with the science of the brain (Jandial 2024a).
-Personally, not coming from any of the aforementioned backgrounds, and not having read about, or researched the subject in any depth, the present author has nevertheless developed a theory about dreams during the immediate past (June 2024), and it is outlined below.
-But first, a record of recent dreams is presented, with the initial dream having triggered the 67 year old male's leap into into this theoretical realm, where consciousness resides and unconscious dreams arise, if only temporarily.
+A recent book by brain surgeon Rahul Jandial brings all of this together, though with an innovative focus drawn from anecdotal and empirical evidence to attempt to link them up with the science of the brain (Jandial 2024a).
+Personally, not coming from any of the aforementioned backgrounds, and not having read about, or researched the subject of dreams in any depth, the present author has nevertheless developed a theory about dreams during the immediate past (June 2024), and it is outlined below.
+But first, a record of recent dreams is presented, with the initial dream having triggered this 67 year old male to leap into into this theoretical realm, where consciousness resides and unconscious dreams arise, if only temporarily.

 ---------------------